3 Things You Need to Do Immediately After a Workout

 0:00-10:00 Minutes: Stretch and Roll

-The very first and most important thing you should do following a workout is stretch while your muscles are still warm.
-"You need to stretch before the muscles have time to cool down, which takes 30-40 minutes," says Jordan D. Metzl, MD, a doctor of sports medicine at the Hospital for Special Surgery in New York City.
+Step 1 of your "what to do after a workout" agenda: Stretch while your muscles are still warm.
+"You need to stretch before the muscles have time to cool down, which takes 30-40 minutes," says Jordan D. Metzl, M.D., a doctor of sports medicine at the Hospital for Special Surgery in New York City.
 "When the muscle cools, it contracts, and if you try to loosen it up, you can cause injury," he says.

-10:00-20:00 Minutes: Change Your Clothes
+10:00-20:00 Minutes: Shower After Exercise and Change Your Clothes

 If for some reason you can't shower or you forget extra clothes, Schultz suggests dampening a towel with water and patting your body, then pat with a dry towel to soak up as much moisture as possible in a pinch.
 "Bacteria doesn't stand a chance of multiplying if you remove the moisture," he says.
 (In those cases, make sure you're wearing athleisure that's perfectly acceptable to wear to the office, too.)

-20:00-30:00 minutes—Refuel for Recovery
+20:00-30:00 minutes: Refuel for Recovery